-Howard Family Law, LLC represents residents of Burnsville in family law cases involving divorce, child custody/support, parenting time, spousal maintenance, property division and more.
+Howard Family Law, LLC represents residents of Eagan in family law cases involving divorce, child custody/support, parenting time, spousal maintenance, property division and more.
 At Howard Family Law, LLC, your family is our one and only priority.

 Divorce is the process of dissolving a marriage.
 It often encompasses a wide variety of legal disputes including, but not limited to, custody, parenting time, property division and spousal maintenance.
 If you are currently considering filing for divorce, call the committed attorneys at Howard Family Law, LLC today.